Sherman Booth House

-The Sherman Booth House is a Prairie Style house designed by architect Frank Lloyd Wright in Glencoe, IL.
+The Sherman Booth House is a Prairie Style house designed by architect Frank Lloyd Wright at 265 Sylvan Road in Glencoe, IL.
 The house was built as the primary residence for the family of Elizabeth K and Sherman M Booth II in 1916.
 Sherman Booth II was an attorney at the time for Wright.
 The house is the largest of six Wright-designed Prairie Style homes in the Ravine Bluffs Development.

 Wright had originally designed a grander vision for the Booths in 1911 (known as Scheme 1), but due to the exorbitant cost ($125,000 in 1910) and a financial downturn in the Booths fortunes, he redesigned two existing structures in the design that was built (Scheme 2).